andrewchambers/bupstash/doc/technical_overview.md

 The question then arises, if all metadata is encrypted, how does search work?
 The answer is that we are able to sync the encrypted ItemLogOp ledger to the client machine, and perform search and decryption client side without exposing our metadata key to the repository owner.

-By default the synced query cache resides at `$HOME/.cache/archivist/query-cache.sqlite3`.
+By default the synced query cache resides at `$HOME/.cache/bupstash/query-cache.sqlite3`.
 But users are given the ability to override the query cache path when they wish to optimize cache invalidation.

 ## Forward secrecy

-Archivist provides forward secrecy with respect to sending keys.
+Bupstash provides forward secrecy with respect to sending keys.
 This protects users from compromised or malicious clients that wish to read historic backups, and thus preventing 'undeletion' of sensitive deleted.

-This works because when encrypting data chunks, archivist uses an ephemeral key, that only the master key can recover.
+This works because when encrypting data chunks, bupstash uses an ephemeral key, that only the master key can recover.
 This ephemeral key is deleted by the send client on completion.